 All flights whether domestic or international will require the approval of a manager when requested through the online Portal.
 Designated Bookers can book flights on behalf of the COO & Ombudsman.

 Staff members should use the transport that offers best value for money overall.

 a.
 Public Transport

 Standard class travel should be used at all times if possible.
-First class travel should only be used in exceptional circumstances (or where cheaper than standard fare) and be approved in advance by a member of SLT.
+First class travel should only be used in exceptional circumstances (or where cheaper than standard fare) and be approved in advance by a Manager.
 Advanced train tickets should be purchased wherever possible as they are generally lower cost, but where there is uncertainty over the time of travel an open ticket should be purchased.

 Reimbursement of taxi fares is permissible where there is concern over personal safety, limited access to public transport or where a staff member is carrying luggage etc. Special consideration will also be made for staff members with mobility problems.